 Travellers that have reported staying the night here generally don’t recommend it due to the poor facilities, lack of safety and security, and the presence of locals who are looking to “sell” a variety of services.
 If you do risk spending the night, bring a sleeping bag and have a backup plan.
 For uninterrupted sleep, nearby hotels offer shuttle service.
 See our Airport Hotels section below for more info or read some traveller reviews for more tips.

+To help us keep this guide up-to-date, you can add or update information or write a review to submit airport tips and photos.
 For more airport information continue scrolling down to explore more in our Dhaka Airport Guide.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.